Boords Logo

 Animation perspective

 Objects, light sources, and cameras can all move.
-You’ll need to choreograph complex movements, element by element, which is no mean feat.
+A motion graphics designer will need to choreograph complex movements, element by element, which is no mean feat.

 Character animation